 As for her early ambitions to travel the world making wine, Megan is more than content to stay put in the Napa Valley and at Robert Mondavi Winery: "The Napa Valley is one of the world's most renowned winegrowing regions and Robert Mondavi Winery is the jewel in the crown.
 I have everything I could ever hope for as a winemaker at this celebrated Napa estate, and I'm excited for what lies ahead here."

-*Offer valid until 11:59pm PST, November 26, 2017, online only.
-Must use code BESTFRIDAY at checkout to receive 30% off.
-Ground shipping included will automatically apply on orders of $99 or more, when ground shipping method is selected.
-Star Shipping Members receive complimentary ground shipping on orders of $49 or more.
+*Offer valid until 11:59pm PST, February 19, 2018.
+Must use code WASHINGTON at checkout to receive 25% off and $1 shipping on all online orders. $1 shipping valid when ground shipping method is selected.
 Ground shipping not available to residents of AK and HI.
-Residents of AK and HI may call in for a special discount on 2-day shipping.
+Residents of AK and HI may call in for a special discount on 2 day shipping.
 Does not combine with other offers including wine club discount.
 Other exclusions may apply.
-Not valid on previously placed orders.
+Not valid on previous orders.